adrian154/Siphon/docs/API.md

 The choice of protocols used by Siphon was made based on the following principles:
 - HTTP is spoken by just about everything, and its natural request-response structure make it a perfect fit for querying data and triggering actions.
 - Server-sent events are available in virtually every web browser.
+We chose to use SSE over WebSocket for a variety of reasons:
-Since duplex communication is not necessary, we chose not to use WebSocket.
+    - Duplex communication is not necessary, so SSE is sufficient for our use-case
+    - SSE clients in browsers feature auto-reconnection
+    - SSE is easier to reverse-proxy
 - Webhooks allow events to be delivered without maintaining a stateful connection as demanded by SSE or WebSocket.
 This also enables interaction with services like IFTTT.

 ## Package Layout

 Siphon is designed with portability in mind, since ports to Fabric/Forge are planned.
 Thus, efforts have been made to decouple the core functionality of Siphon from the loader-specific parts.
 As a rule, all classes in `dev.bithole.siphon.core` should be portable between plugin/mod environments.
 Implementations for the basic endpoints can be found in the `dev.bithole.siphon.base` package.

-# Error Handling
+# Error Reporting

 If a request could not be completed, the response will have the appropriate 4xx or 5xx error code.
 The body of the response will be a JSON object with a field named `error` containing a human-readable message describing the error.